sicxu/Deep3DFaceRecon_pytorch/README.md

-## Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set —— Official PyTorch implementation ##
+## Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set —— PyTorch implementation ##

 <p align="center">
 <img src="/images/example.gif">
 </p>

-This is an official pytorch implementation of the following paper:
+This is an unofficial official pytorch implementation of the following paper:

 Y. Deng, J. Yang, S. Xu, D. Chen, Y. Jia, and X. Tong, [Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set](https://arxiv.org/abs/1903.08527), IEEE Computer Vision and Pattern Recognition Workshop (CVPRW) on Analysis and Modeling of Faces and Gestures (AMFG), 2019. (**_Best Paper Award!_**)

 The method enforces a hybrid-level weakly-supervised training for CNN-based 3D face reconstruction.
 It is fast, accurate, and robust to pose and occlussions.
 It achieves state-of-the-art performance on multiple datasets such as FaceWarehouse, MICC Florence and NoW Challenge.

 For the original tensorflow implementation, check this [repo](https://github.com/microsoft/Deep3DFaceReconstruction).